isomerpages/ogp-isomer/_about-isomer/Our background.md

 ---
 > Any public officer can build a good website

-**Isomer mainly caters to static, informational websites.** Our team works on the belief that websites are important ways that the government shares information with citizens.
+Our team works on the belief that websites are important ways that the government shares information with citizens.
 As such, we want to help any public officer to set up a *good* website easily without any prior coding or design knowledge.

+We do this by making Isomer the de-facto website builder for the government – which enables any public officer to create user-friendly, reliable, cost-effective, secure and fast websites.

 ### The vision and mission
-🏢 Isomer aims to empower the government to easily and effectively communicate with citizens through our websites.
+🏢 Isomer aims to empower the government to **easily and effectively communicate with citizens** through our websites.

-👪 Citizens should be able to easily find and navigate information on Isomer websites.
+👪 Citizens should be able to **easily find and navigate information** on Isomer websites.

-We do this by making Isomer the de-facto website builder for the government – which enables any public officer to create user-friendly, reliable, cost-effective, secure and fast websites.

 ### Our history